dhis2/dhis2-docs/src/developer/web-api/event-hooks.md

 To illustrate some of these points we will go through a simple webhook that listens on metadata changes for dataElements.
 And have a webhook target enabled.

-Outside of `source` and `target` there are 2 properties that you should be aware of, the `name` which is used for a visual hint when looking in the UI, and `disabled` which by default is enabled but does temporarily allow you to disable certain event hooks that might not be relevant right now.
+Outside of `source` and `target` there are 2 properties that you should be aware of, the `name` which is used for a visual hint when looking in the UI, and `disabled` which by default is enabled but does temporarily allow you to disable certain event hooks that might not be relevant in the moment.

 ```json
 {